Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 ### Launch Template Specification

 -> **Note** Launch template parameters will be used only once during instance creation.
 If you want to update existing instance you need to change parameters directly.
-Updating Launch Template Specification will force a new instance.
+Updating launch template specification will force a new instance.

 Any other instance parameters that you specify will override the same parameters in the launch template.